Oussama Targhalline

-Oussama Targhalline (born 20 May 2002) is a Moroccan professional footballer who plays as a midfielder for club Feyenoord and the Morocco national team.
+Oussama Targhalline (أسامة ترغلين; born 20 May 2002) is a Moroccan professional footballer who plays as a midfielder for club Feyenoord and the Morocco national team.

 Club career

 Targhalline began his career at the Mohammed VI Academy in Salé, Morocco before signing his first professional contract with Marseille at the age of 18.
 He scored his first senior goal for the club in a mid-season friendly match against Nîmes; Marseille went on to win the match 4–1.
 Targhalline made his first-team competitive debut for Marseille in a 4–1 Coupe de France win over Cannet Rocheville on 19 December 2021.
 He made his Ligue 1 debut in a 1–0 win over Bordeaux on 7 January 2022.
 On 1 August 2022, Targhalline was loaned to Turkish side Alanyaspor.

 On 7 January 2023, after being recalled from the loan spell, Targhalline joined Ligue 2 side Le Havre on a permanent deal, signing a contract until June 2025, with an option for another year.